How to enroll

-- MetLife must receive the MetLife Enrollment/Change form within 31 days of when you become eligible for PEBB benefits.
+- MetLife Enrollment/Change form: No later than 31 days after you become eligible for PEBB benefits.

 Generally, you become eligible your first day of employment.
 Ask your personnel, payroll, or benefits office when your eligibility begins.

-If you enroll family members on your PEBB insurance coverage, the PEBB Program must receive proof of their eligibility within 31 days of when you become eligible or the family members will not be enrolled (and in most cases you will not be able to enroll them until the annual open enrollment period).
+If you are requesting to enroll dependents, the PEBB Program must receive proof of their eligibility no later than 31 days after you become eligible or the dependents will not be enrolled.
+See How do I enroll my dependents?

-If you enroll family members on your PEBB coverage, you must provide proof of their eligibility within the enrollment timelines listed above or the family members will not be enrolled.
+If you enroll dependents on your PEBB coverage, you must provide proof of their eligibility within the required enrollment timelines or the dependents will not be enrolled.
 See Dependent verification.
-You will need these forms:
+You may also need these forms:

 - Declaration of Tax Status - To enroll a state-registered domestic partner or a state-registered domestic partner's child

-- Certification of Dependent With a Disability - To enroll a dependent child with a disability over age 26
+- Certification of a Child with a Disability - To enroll a dependent child with a disability (age 26 and over)

 - Extended Dependent Certification - To enroll an extended (legal) dependent child

-An enrolled dependent may be enrolled in only one PEBB medical or dental plan.
-If you and your spouse or state-registered domestic partner are both eligible for PEBB benefits, you need to decide which of you will cover yourselves and any eligible children on your medical or dental plans.
-You could waive medical coverage for yourself and enroll as a dependent on your spouse’s, state-registered domestic partner’s, or parent’s medical coverage.
+A person may be enrolled in only one PEBB medical or dental plan.
+If you and your spouse or state-registered domestic partner are both eligible for PEBB coverage, you need to decide which of you will cover yourselves and any eligible children on your medical or dental plans.
+For example, you could waive medical coverage for yourself and enroll as a dependent on your spouse’s, state-registered domestic partner’s, or parent’s medical coverage.
 However, you must enroll in dental, basic life, and basic LTD insurance under your own account.
 See Waiving medical coverage.

-You may waive PEBB medical if you are enrolled in other employer-based group health insurance, TRICARE, or Medicare.
-You must submit a form to waive PEBB medical.
+You may waive enrollment in PEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare.
+You must submit a form to waive enrollment in PEBB medical.
 If you waive coverage for yourself, you cannot enroll your eligible dependents in PEBB medical.
 See Waiving medical coverage.

 When does coverage start?